DataBiosphere/toil/docs/gettingStarted/quickStart.rst

 Running a Workflow with Autoscaling - Cactus
 ---------------------------------------------------

-..
-TODO: change to use a kubernetes cluster.

 `Cactus <https://github.com/ComparativeGenomicsToolkit/cactus>`__ is a reference-free, whole-genome multiple alignment program that can be run on any of the cloud platforms Toil supports.